DashInvests/manual/2 - In our portfolio.md

-The Dash Investment Foundation's Current portfolio
+The Dash Investment Foundation's Current Portfolio
 ========

 Going forwards the Dash Investment Foundation's portfolio will consist of two main elements: